-If you are looking for help, please contact the United Way office at 719-225-8580 and we will be happy to refer you to an agency that serves your need
+If you are looking for help, please call 2-1-1.
+You may also contact the United Way office at 719-225-8580 and we will be happy to refer you to an agency that serves your need

 A volunteer organization that processes relief to victims of disasters and helps people prevent, prepare for and respond to emergencies.